1510Jeet/Stock-Market-Analyis-Prediction/readme.txt

-You will get link to open the App on the terminal, Click on lick and open the App,
+You will get link to open the App on the terminal, Click on link and open the App,
 Enter Stock Ticker,
 TSLA,  GM and F  for Tesla, GM and Ford respectively.
 Wait for the processing,